 Q: When should I file Taxes?

-A: Between May 1st to May 31st.
+A: Between May 1st to May 31st after the tax year (tax year is same as calendar year).
 Tax payments are due by June 13th.

 Q: What makes me eligible for paying Taiwan taxes (or what makes me a tax resident)?

 A: You become a Taiwan tax resident if you stay in Taiwan longer than 183 days, or you have household registration（戶籍） in Taiwan and visit for at least one day.
 The address in your ARC is not household registration, it's a registration process from the local administrative office (戶政事務所）.

 If you stay less than 90 days in Taiwan, you do not have to file taxes, and VAT or sales taxes are reimbursable.

 If you worked in Taiwan and stayed over 90 days, you need to pay taxes on your Taiwan based salary even if your income came from overseas.

 If you stayed in Taiwan between 90-183 days, then you need to pay a fixed rate of 18% income tax （your company may have deducted this from your salary already).

 If you have Taiwanese dual citizenship and Taiwanese house registration, then you need to pay taxes if you have stayed in Taiwan for over 31 days.
 Days are cumulative in a tax year, and it doesn't matter what you came for during these days.